Gila monster

 The Gila monster (Heloderma suspectum, /ˈhiːlə/ HEE-lə) is a species of venomous lizard native to the Southwestern United States and the northwestern Mexican state of Sonora.
-It is a heavy, typically slow-moving reptile, up to 56 cm long, and it is the only venomous lizard native to the United States.
+It is a heavy, slow-moving reptile, up to 56 cm long, and it is the only venomous lizard native to the United States.
 Its venomous close relatives, the four beaded lizards (all former subspecies of Heloderma horridum) inhabit Mexico and Guatemala.
 The Gila monster is sluggish in nature, so it is not generally dangerous and very rarely poses a real threat to humans.
-However, it has a fearsome reputation and is sometimes killed in spite of the species being protected by state law in Arizona.
+Nonetheless, it has a fearsome reputation and is sometimes killed despite the species being protected by state law in Arizona.

 History

 The name "Gila" refers to the Gila River Basin in the U.S. states of Arizona and New Mexico, where the Gila monster was once plentiful.
 Heloderma means "studded skin", from the Ancient Greek words helos (ἧλος), "the head of a nail or stud", and derma (δέρμα), "skin".
-Suspectum comes from the describer, paleontologist Edward Drinker Cope.
+The species epithet suspectum comes from the describer, paleontologist Edward Drinker Cope.
 At first, this new specimen of Heloderma was misidentified and considered to be a northern variation of the beaded lizard already known to live in Mexico.
 He suspected that the lizard might be venomous due to the grooves in the teeth.

 The Gila monster is the largest extant lizard species native to North America north of the Mexican border.
 Its snout-to-vent length ranges from 26 to 36 cm.
 The tail is about 20% of the body size, and the largest specimens may reach 51 to 56 cm in total length.
 Body mass is typically in the range of 550 to 800 g.
 They appear strong in their body structure with a stout snout, massive head, and "little"-appearing eyes, which can be protected by a nictitating membrane.

 The Gila monster has four close living relatives, all of which are beaded lizards.
 There are three species in Mexico: Heloderma exasperatum, Heloderma horridum and Heloderma alvarezi, as well as another species in Guatemala: Heloderma charlesbogerti.

 The evolutionary history of the Helodermatidae may be traced back to the Cretaceous period (145 to 166 million years ago), when Gobiderma pulchrum and Estesia mongolensis were present.
 The genus Heloderma has existed since the Miocene, when H. texana lived.
 Fragments of osteoderms from the Gila monster have been found in Late Pleistocene (10,000 to 8,000 years ago) deposits near Las Vegas, Nevada.
 Because the helodermatids have remained relatively unchanged morphologically, they are occasionally regarded as living fossils.
 Although the Gila monster appears closely related to the monitor lizards (varanids) of Africa, Asia, and Australia, their wide geographical separation and distinct features indicate that Heloderma is better placed in a separate family.